Frequently Asked Questions

 When you come for your appointment remember to bring:

-- Referral letter from your General Practitioner (GP), family physician or other doctor (if required, to see the orthopaedic surgeon).
+- Referral letter from your General Practitioner (GP) or hospital discharge summary.

-- Your x rays or other scans.
-Please bring all of the scans performed for your injury or any related injuries.
+- Your previous x-rays or other scans performed for your injury or any related injuries

-- If you have seen a hand therapist or physiotherapist, please bring a progress letter from the therapist.
+- If you have seen a physiotherapist or other therapist, please bring a progress letter from the therapist.

 - If you have had surgery elsewhere, please bring a copy of your operation report.